EditGrid: Integration and interoperability

 EditGrid was available as a module on Netvibes, Pageflakes and Google Personalized Homepage.
 EditGrid was also available on Salesforce.com's AppExchange platform.

 EditGrid also formed part of the offering of Central Desktop, ShareOffice and ThinkFree Office.

 In addition, developers could make use of the EditGrid API to build custom applications.
 There were a number of EditGrid add-ons that mashed up other services.
 One of these, Grid2Map, turned longitude-latitude pairs into placemarks on Google Maps.

 Multilingual

 In addition to the default English version, EditGrid was available in eight languages: German, Spanish, French, Japanese, Dutch, Brazilian Portuguese, Simplified Chinese and Traditional Chinese, largely thanks to a community localisation project.

 Organization account

 EditGrid was available to organisation users on a software-as-a-service basis.
 Organisation users were supported by SSL-encrypted traffic, user account administration and management reports on top of the features available to personal users.
 EditGrid organization accounts had become completely free-of-charge for all users since September 2009.

 Software architecture

 EditGrid had been developed on an open-source software architecture.
 It ran on Catalyst as the web application framework and used Gnumeric as its back-end support.
 It adopted Ajax technology at the front-end.

 Acquisition

-EditGrid was acqui-hired by Apple, Inc in 1 June 2008, for the iWork.com web applications development.
+EditGrid was acqui-hired by Apple, Inc on 1 June 2008, for the iWork.com web applications development.